Health, Safety, and Liability

 Batting Cages at Techny Prairie Park and Fields (1)

 Outdoor Education Center, Meadowhill Park (1)

-The NPD has received accreditation, the highest loss-control award, from the Park District Risk Management Agency (PDRMA), which was developed as an alternative to commercial insurance.
+The District has received the highest loss-control award—accreditation—from the Park District Risk Management Agency (PDRMA), which was developed as an alternative to commercial insurance.
 The accreditation signifies excellence in risk management programs and their implementation.
-During the review process, the Park District is judged on written policies and procedures, loss experience, property management, human resources and training.
+During the review process, the Park District was judged on written policies and procedures, loss experience, property management, human resources and training.